Learn More About FinTech Bootcamps & in New Jersey

 How Long Does It Take to Learn FinTech?

-Should I Learn FinTech in Person or Online?
+Should I Learn FinTech In Person or Online?

 There is more than one FinTech learning path.
 If you want to take a FinTech class, you’re likely to find that you’ll have the choice between in-person and virtual learning.
 Each format has its unique advantages and disadvantages, and the choice depends on your learning goals and scheduling preferences.
 In-person classes are the traditional way to learn and remain popular because they are highly engaging.
 People also like that in-person instruction takes place in a dedicated classroom space that is free from outside distractions and offers real-time instruction and feedback, as well as the opportunity to interact with classmates.
 One drawback of this format is that you’ll need to commute to class, and you’re limited to classes that run in your city.

 Virtual learning is another popular option.
 It comes in both live and asynchronous formats.
 With virtual learning, you don’t have to commute.
 Instead, you simply log on from your computer, from whatever location is convenient for you.
 This means that you’re likely to have more class options.
-If you take a live virtual class, you’ll still have all the benefits of live instruction such as the ability to ask questions and get feedback.
+If you take a live virtual class, you’ll still have all the benefits of live instruction, such as the ability to ask questions and get feedback.
 If you opt for an on-demand option, you won’t have access to a live instructor, but you’ll have a lot more learning flexibility because you won’t have to attend at a set time.
 A disadvantage of virtual learning is that you’ll need to provide your own equipment.
 You may also find that this format requires a higher level of focus and accountability.

-Industries That Use FinTech
+New Jersey Industries That Use FinTech

-FinTech Job Titles and Salaries
+FinTech Job Titles and Salaries in New Jersey

 Software Developer

 A Software Developer designs, creates, and maintains software and can work on a variety of different types of software in many different fields.
 This includes finance.
-The U.S. Bureau of Labor Statistics (the BLS), a federal agency that tracks employment data, predicts that between 2023 and 2033, job growth for Software Developers will be 17 percent, which is significantly faster than the average job growth rate of 4 percent.
+The U.S. Bureau of Labor Statistics (BLS), a federal agency that tracks employment data, predicts that between 2023 and 2033, job growth for Software Developers will be 17 percent, which is significantly faster than the average job growth rate of 4 percent.
 It finds that close to 120,000 people are employed in this field in the New York-Newark-Jersey City metropolitan area, and also reports that this is a top-paying metropolitan area.
 According to Indeed, a Software Developer in New Jersey earns an average annual salary of $100,000.

 Data Scientist